rickbergfalk/postgrator/readme.md

 - `pg.js` and `tedious` are no longer valid driver config option
 - callback is required (might be replaced with promise)
 - Node 6 or greater
+- config.logProgress removed: config.log replaces it with a function, errors propagate up to user
+- config.log added: function to log info messages